ULHPC/ulhpc-docs/docs/services/jupyter.md

 The link provides the access token, so you should be able to login without a password.

 !!! warning
-    Do not forget to click on the `quit` button when finished to stop the jupyter server and release the resources.
+    Do not forget to click on the `quit` button when finished to stop the Jupyter server and release the resources.
 Note that in the last line of the submission script the job waits for your Jupyter service to finish.

 If you encounter any issues, have a look in the debug output in `Jupyter_<job id>.out`.